deislabs/yo-wasm/README.md

 yo wasm-oci
 ```

+## Setting up a project

+After you run the generator, it displays any language-specific instructions
+to get started - for examples, tools you need to have installed.
+The generated
+`README.md` may also contain information on compiling or running the project.

+## Working on the generated project

+The generated projects contain configuration files for Visual Studio Code to help
+with the process of editing and testing.
+You should be able to load a
+generated project into VS Code and have it:

+* Prompt you to install recommended extensions (don't just ignore these -
+  they may be needed for debugging!)
+* Provide a `Build WASM` task (available via the `Run Task` command)
+* Provide a `Debug WASM` debug configuration (available via the Run pane)

+_NOTE: These are not yet provided for the AssemblyScript template._

-## Usage
+## Publishing a project

-The project contains a GitHub workflow (in `.github/workflows/release.yml`) that publishes
+The project contains a GitHub action (in `.github/workflows/release.yml`) that publishes
 your WASM module to an OCI registry.

+* It publishes a `canary` version whenever you push to `main`.
+* It publishes a versioned module whenever you create a tag from `main`
+  whose name begins with `v` (e.g. `v1.1.0`).

+_NOTE: `release.yml` watches the `main` branch.
+If your repository uses the name
+`master` then you must change this in the workflow file._

-At the moment, the Yeoman generator only sets
+At the moment, the Yeoman generator only sets up publishing for
-this up for Azure Container Registry, but we'll expand this repertoire over time
+Azure Container Registry, but we'll expand this repertoire over time
 (and it should be reasonably easy to adapt the ACR steps to other registries).
 The publish workflow needs to know three things: